jupyter/jupyter.github.io/install.md

 ### conda

-We recommend installing the notebook using the conda package manager.
-The [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [miniforge](https://github.com/conda-forge/miniforge/) distributions include a minimal conda installation.
+We recommend installing the classic Jupyter Notebook using the conda package manager.
+Either the [miniconda](https://docs.conda.io/en/latest/miniconda.html) or the [miniforge](https://github.com/conda-forge/miniforge/) conda distributions include a minimal conda installation.

 Then you can install the notebook with: